Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Introduction

 Ultimately, the main goal of this line of inquiry is to determine whether stability or instability to black hole formation (or both) is generic on the space of initial data, so the extent of the ``islands of stability'' around single-mode or other quasi-periodic solutions and how it varies with parameters of the physics on AdS are key questions of interest.
 The biggest changes occur in theories with a mass gap in the black hole spectrum, such as AdS$_3$ and Einstein-Gauss-Bonnet gravity in AdS$_5$, which cannot form horizons at small amplitudes.
 While small-amplitude evolution in AdS$_3$ appears to be quasi-periodic \cite{1306.0317,1412.6002}, there is some evidence to point toward late-time formation of a naked singularity in AdS$_5$ Einstein-Gauss-Bonnet gravity \cite{1608.05402,1410.1869} (along with a power law energy spectrum similar to that at horizon formation).
 Charged scalar and gauge field matter \cite{1606.00830} also introduces a qualitative change in that initial data may lead to stable evolution or instability toward either Reissner-Nordstr\"om black holes or black holes with scalar hair.

 In this paper, we extend the study of massive scalar matter initiated in \cite{1504.05203,1508.02709}.
-Specifically, using numerical evolution of the full gravitational dynamics, we draw the phase diagram of gravitational collapse as a function of scalar field mass and initial scalar profile width.
-By considering the time to horizon formation as a function of the initial profile's amplitude, we identify several different classes of stable behavior and indicate them on the phase diagram.
-Finally, we analyze and characterize these different stable behaviors.
+Specifically, using numerical evolution of the full gravitational dynamics, we diagram classes of gravitational collapse behavior as a function of scalar field mass and initial scalar profile width, which we call a stability phase diagram in analogy to a phase diagram for phases of matter.
+This is the first systematic study of behavior for classes of initial data in AdS gravitational collapse using two tuning parameters.
+By considering the time to horizon formation as a function of the initial profile's amplitude at finite amplitude, we identify several different classes of behavior and indicate them on the phase diagram.
+Finally, we analyze and characterize these different behaviors, presenting evidence for chaotic behavior, including the first evidence for chaotic behavior in the horizon formation time of massless scalar collapse, which has no length scale other than the AdS radius.
 Throughout, we work in AdS$_5$, due to its relevance to strongly coupled gauge theories in four dimensions and because previous literature has indicated massless scalars lead to greater instability than in AdS$_4$ (the main other case considered), which makes the effects of the scalar field mass more visible.